peterhinch/micropython-nano-gui/README.md

 Device drivers capable of supporting `nanogui` can be extremely simple: see `drivers/sharp/sharp.py` for a minimal example.
 It should be noted that the supplied device drivers are designed purely to support nanogui.
-To conserve RAM they provide for the transfer of an external frame buffer to the device and little else.
-Such a transfer typically takes a few tens of milliseconds.
-Many driver chips support graphics primitives in hardware.
-In performance orientated applications such as games, drivers using these capabilities will be faster than those provided here.
+To conserve RAM they provide no functionality beyond the transfer of an external frame buffer to the device.
+This transfer typically takes a few tens of milliseconds.
+While visually instant, this period constitutes latency between an event occurring and a consequent display update.
+This may be unacceptable in applications such as games.
+In such cases the `FrameBuffer` approach is inappropriate.
+Many driver chips support graphics primitives in hardware; drivers using these capabilities will be faster than those provided here and may often be found using a forum search.

 For a driver to support `nanogui` it must be subclassed from `framebuf.FrameBuffer` and provide `height` and `width` bound variables being